-Internal metric on percentage of suppliers the organization has interacted on environmental issues revenue is not available.
-However, NBG provides a number of sustainable products and the revenue per product category, available below:
+Internal metric on percentage of suppliers the organization has interacted on environmental issues provides a number of sustainable products and the revenue per product category, available below:

 Salaries & employees-related benefits and operating costs (excluding provisions)" were updated for 2019 and 2018 in order to include restructuring costs. (see Annual Financial Report 31.12.2020, p.
 152 and Annual Financial Report 31.12.2019, p.
 135)